MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/preparing-to-use-the-tutorial2.md

 ---
-description: "Learn more about: Preparing to Use the Tutorial"
+description: "Learn how to create an ADT^A03.txt file as a prerequisite to using the A4SWIFT adapter end-to-end tutorial."
 title: "Preparing to Use the Tutorial2 | Microsoft Docs" ms.custom: ""
 ms.date: "06/08/2017"